Ego (Elton John song): Background

-The song was originally written during the sessions for his 1976 album Blue Moves, but was left out.
-Elton said of the song by the time of its release:
+The song was written during the sessions for his 1976 album Blue Moves but was not included on that release.

-"Ego was just something I had lying around, and I wanted to release it for a long time.
-Unfortunately, the time wasn't right.
-It's been disappointing.
-I really had hoped it would do well because I really liked it.
-I wrote the song jointly with Bernie Taupin, and we never thought of it as an autobiography until it came out.
-It's about the silliness of rock 'n' roll stars, and the video film was supposed to show just how stupid rock 'n' roll can be.
-It's the grotesque side of rock 'n' roll.
-And it's turned out to be one of the most sincere songs we've ever written."

 It starts with a rollicking piano accompanied by a train whistle, making it sound like there's a train rolling down a track.
 The song then goes into a steady 4/4 beat, then breaks down and goes to the chorus.
 Later in the song it transforms into an uptempo waltz and then reverts to 4/4.
-It features synthesizers, and even carnival-esque organs, unusual for its time.
+It features synthesizers, and carnival-esque organs.